cfengine/documentation/getting-started/installation/upgrading.markdown

 user modifications include `promises.cf`, `controls/*.cf`, and
 `services/main.cf`.

-- [Masterfiles Policy Framework Upgrade Tutorial][Masterfiles Policy Framework Upgrade]
+- [Masterfiles Policy Framework upgrade Tutorial][Masterfiles Policy Framework upgrade]

 Once the Masterfiles Policy Framework has been qualified and distributed to all agents you are ready to begin binary upgrades.